Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory: Abstract

 \section{Abstract}

-Low-dimensional reduction theories, such as the Ott--Antonsen ansatz, have played a crucial role in the study of populations of globally coupled phase oscillators.
-However, most of these theories are applicable only to models in which the interaction is described by a single harmonic component, limiting their application to more realistic oscillator models.
-In this paper, by employing the theory of orthogonal polynomials on the unit circle (OPUC), we construct a framework that enables low-dimensional reduction for populations of globally coupled phase oscillators with multiharmonic coupling.
+Low-dimensional reduction theories such as the Ott--Antonsen ansatz have played a crucial role in the study of populations of coupled oscillators.
+However, most of these theories apply only to models in which the interaction is described by a single harmonic component, limiting their use in more realistic oscillator models.
+Using the theory of orthogonal polynomials on the unit circle (OPUC), we develop a low-dimensional reduction theory for populations of globally coupled phase oscillators with multiharmonic coupling.
+We show theoretically and numerically that it is exact for uniformly rotating solutions and provides a good approximation for nonequilibrium solutions.

-Populations of coupled limit-cycle oscillators have long attracted attention because of their wide-ranging applications across a variety of fields, including biology, chemistry, engineering, and physics \cite{kuramoto1984chemical,winfree2001,Pikovsky_Rosenblum_Kurths_2001,strogatz2003sync}.
-An important theoretical framework for studying populations of coupled limit-cycle oscillators is phase reduction \cite{kuramoto1984chemical,winfree2001,kuramoto1975,WINFREE1967}, which reduces them to populations of phase oscillators described solely by phase variables.
+Populations of coupled limit-cycle oscillators have long attracted attention because of their wide-ranging applications in fields such as biology, chemistry, engineering, and physics \cite{kuramoto1984chemical,winfree2001,Pikovsky_Rosenblum_Kurths_2001,strogatz2003sync}.
+An important theoretical framework for studying populations of coupled limit-cycle oscillators is phase reduction \cite{kuramoto1984chemical,winfree2001,kuramoto1975,WINFREE1967}.
+Through phase reduction, the original complex system is reduced to a population of phase oscillators described solely by phase variables.
 However, even populations of phase oscillators remain highly complex when the number of oscillators is very large, including the case of infinitely many oscillators.
-In such cases, low-dimensional reduction theories \cite{Ott2008,WATANABE1994,Tyulkina2018,Cestnik2022,Cestnik2022feb} such as the Ott--Antonsen ansatz \cite{Ott2008} provide useful theoretical tools.
+In such cases, low-dimensional reduction theories \cite{Ott2008,WATANABE1994,Tyulkina2018,Bick2020,Cestnik2022,Cestnik2022feb}, such as the Ott–Antonsen ansatz \cite{Ott2008}, provide useful theoretical tools.
 These theories reduce populations of phase oscillators to low-dimensional dynamical systems described by macroscopic variables.
-However, most low-dimensional reduction theories have been limited to cases in which the interaction can be described by a single harmonic component.
-Since coupling functions obtained by phase reduction of general limit-cycle oscillators contain multiple harmonics in many cases, conventional low-dimensional reduction theories have been insufficient for analyzing general limit-cycle oscillators.
-In this paper, using a method based on the theory of orthogonal polynomials on the unit circle (OPUC) \cite{simon20051,szego1939}, we develop an approximate low-dimensional reduction theory for populations of globally coupled phase oscillators with multiharmonic coupling.